ucu-computer-science/UCU_Linux_Club/docs/programs.md

 cd yay
 makepkg -si
 ```
-Also, needed to add this to the end of `pacman.conf` file
+Also, you need to add this to the end of `pacman.conf` file
 ```
 sudo nvim /etc/pacman.conf
 ```